gomorpheus/morpheus-apidoc/source/includes/_invoices.md

 name |  | If specified will return an exact match on refName startDate |  | Only return records with a startDate greater than or equal to the specified date.
 Format is YYYY-MM-DD. endDate |  | Only return records with a startDate less than or equal to the specified date.
-Format is YYYY-MM-DD. period |  | Only return records with a period that starts with the specified value.
+Format is YYYY-MM-DD. period |  | Only return records for period that matches with the specified value.
 This is an alternative to using startDate/endDate.
-Format is YYYYMM. refType |  | If specified will return an exact match on refType refId |  | If specified will return an exact match on refId zoneId |  | If specified will return an exact match on zone (cloud) ID instanceId |  | If specified will return an exact match on instance ID serverId |  | If specified will return an exact match on server (host) ID active |  | If specified will return an exact match on active flag. accountId | (own account) | Allows master tenant users to view invoices for another tenant.
+Format is YYYY or YYYYMM. refType |  | If specified will return an exact match on refType. eg. ComputeSite (Group), ComputeZone (Cloud), ComputeServer (Host), Instance, Container, User. refId |  | If specified will return an exact match on refId zoneId |  | If specified will return an exact match on zone (cloud) ID siteId |  | If specified will return an exact match on site (group) ID instanceId |  | If specified will return an exact match on instance ID containerId |  | If specified will return an exact match on instance ID serverId |  | If specified will return an exact match on server (host) ID userId |  | If specified will return an exact match on user ID active |  | If specified will return an exact match on active flag. accountId | (own account) | Allows master tenant users to view invoices for another tenant.